 The stability and motion control shoes tend to be stiffer and have a wider base for more support, a heel flare for pronation control, and a gentle S shape to the shoe to provide lateral stability through the heel-to-toe transition.

-Models that end in 60, like the 860, are “Stability” shoes that provide stability and cushioning together for runners who overpronate.
+Models ending in 60, like the 860, are “stability” shoes that provide stability and cushioning for runners who overpronate.

-When you compare different running shoe brands, one of the biggest differences is usually in the way that the shoes fit and feel.
+When you compare different running shoe brands, one of the biggest differences is usually in how the shoes fit and feel.

 HOKA shoes tend to run somewhat narrow, particularly with the standard-width running shoes (B for women and D for men).